-Syringomyelia does not always cause symptoms.
-But symptoms usually develop over time.
-Initially, symptoms generally begin in the back of the neck, shoulders, arms, and hands and can include:
+Syringomyelia doesn't always cause symptoms, but they often develop over time, starting in the back of the neck, shoulders, arms, and hands.
+Common symptoms of syringomyelia include:

 Syringomyelia is typically diagnosed with a physical examination and medical imaging, such as an MRI.
 (You'll want to make sure that you submit the diagnostic MRI, examination results, and doctor's diagnosis with your disability application.)

 People with milder cases of syringomyelia may just need to have their doctor monitor their syrinx (to make sure they don't grow) and avoid strenuous physical activities.
 But more severe cases of syringomyelia can require surgery to remove the syrinx.